 Go back to the early roots of blues in the south and you will discover an instrument called the diddley bow.
 This instrument was basically a piece of wire wrapped around two nails and played with some kind of slide.
 The slide might be a bottle or a piece of pipe.
 The early creators of these instruments might make these out of a piece of scrap wood, or even nail the wire to the side of their house.
 It is one string, but the slide gives them almost infinite notes.
 Using this restricted instrument would make your brain work in a different manner.
 You will find that you break out of your normal ruts and find new ways to play your instrument.

 This can work with any instrument.
 If you are a drummer, take away some of your kit.
 One of the best drummers I have seen live was the guy who played with Junior Brown.
 This drummer had a crash cymbal and a snare.
 I was at a sold-out show where I was on the side of the stage and couldn’t see the drummer at first.
 It sounded like a normal drum kit was being played and he sounded huge.
 Later, I was able to move around to the front of the stage and had to ask my friend if he saw what I saw.
-We both couldn’t believe this guy was getting these sounds on two pieces of equipment when normally a drummer has a truckload of stuff.
+We both couldn’t believe this guy was getting these sounds on just two pieces of drum equipment.
 He even performed a drum solo.
 It was eye-opening and made me rethink what equipment is really needed.

 Cut down on the number of control knobs